-WATCH is asking the City Council and Mayor to approve funding for Metro West CD to buy the abandoned Waltham Armory and convert it into permanently affordable housing.
+WATCH is asking the City Council and Mayor to approve funding for Metro West CD to buy the abandoned Waltham Armory and convert it into 23 permanent affordable housing units.

 The proposal: CPA Affordable Housing request for Waltham Armory

 Organizational Endorsement Form- your business or non-profit can support this proposal!